 Historic Buildings Historic buildings are all over New Zealand, but the Art Deco buildings of Napier and Oamaru’s whitestone architecture are highlights.
-Auckland has grand old homes, while Wellington has the nation’s oldest suburb (Thorndon) and the world’s largest all-wooden structure; the 1876 Government Buildings.
+Auckland has grand old homes, while Wellington has the nation’s oldest suburb (Thorndon) and the world's largest wooden office building, the 1876 Government Buildings.
 Dunedin’s historic gems such as Larnach Castle and the Dunedin Railway Station (reputed to be New Zealand’s most photographed building) are not to be missed.
-Christchurch has long been noted for its Gothic revival stone buildings, but many were damaged in the earthquakes of 2010 and 2011.
+Christchurch has long been noted for its Gothic revival stone buildings but many were damaged in the earthquakes of 2010 and 2011.
 It remains to be seen how many will be rebuilt; in the meantime, visiting Christchurch is an opportunity to witness history in the making.

 Waitangi National Trust [Northland] Site of the initial Treaty of Waitangi signing in 1840.